ShaunCurtis/Blazr.VSA/Documents/Monads.md

 > A *Monad* is just a *Monoid* in the *Category* of *EndOfFunctors*.

-The statement is mathmatically correct (or so I'm informed), but if you understand it you're in a serious minority.
+This statement is mathmatically correct (or so I'm informed), but if you understand it you're in a serious minority.

-Articles fail to enlighten us because they try to explain that statement in plain language.
+The majority of articles try to explain that statement in plain language: you can't.

-I know you can't.

 So, lets come at this from a different angle.